 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'permafrost'.
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Origin of PERMAFROST
+Origin and Etymology of permafrost

 permanent + frost

 First Known Use: 1943

-Seen & Heard
+Seen and Heard